Be prepared in the event of an overdose at your community agency.

 - Learn how to recognize and respond to an overdose.

 - Develop an overdose response protocol for your organization:

 - Connect with staff and people accessing your organization to develop an overdose plan.
 People with lived experience can add a rich perspective on what may and may not work in your facility.
-Learn more about how to involve people who use drugs.

 - Develop step-by-step instructions on how to respond to all types of overdoses.